jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 When finished, the sdk installer will end up here

-    <TMPDIR>/deploy/sdk/poky-glibc-x86_64-qt5-image-cortexa8hf-vfp-neon-toolchain-1.8.sh
+    <TMPDIR>/deploy/sdk/poky-glibc-x86_64-qt5-image-cortexa8hf-vfp-neon-toolchain-2.0.sh

-If you run it and accept the defaults, the cross-tools will get installed under `/opt/poky/1.8`.
+If you run it and accept the defaults, the cross-tools will get installed under `/opt/poky/2.0`.

 ### Fetch the Linux source

-The kernel recipe *linux-stable_4.2.bb* has the repository location, branch and commit of the kernel source used in the Yocto build.
+The kernel recipe *linux-stable_4.3.bb* has the repository location, branch and commit of the kernel source used in the Yocto build.

 These lines have the details

-    # v4.2.2
+    # v4.3
-    SRCREV = "7659db320e01bb0fc5f93724910fc6a7423ffe5a"
+    SRCREV = "6a13feb9c82803e2b815eca72fa7a9f5561d7861"
     SRC_URI = " \
-        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=linux-4.2.y \
+        git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git;branch=master \

+Be sure to pay attention to the branch.

 Here are the commands to checkout that same kernel source

     $ cd ~/bbb
     $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git
     $ cd linux-stable

+If a branch other then [master] was used, then you would need to switch branches here as well.

+For example, if you were using the 4.1 kernel

-    $ git checkout -b linux-4.2.y origin/linux-4.2.y
+    $ git checkout -b linux-4.1.y origin/linux-4.1.y

 That gets you to the correct git branch, but depending on whether I've kept the `meta-bbb` repository up-to-date, the current commit on the branch may or may not match the **SRCREV** in the recipe.
 If they don't match, you can checkout a particular older commit explicitly or you can modify the recipe to use the latest commit.
 Checking out the same branch is usually sufficient.

 ### Apply existing patches

-Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.2.bb` recipe has a number of patches that I've included to add support for *spidev*, *i2c*, *uart4* and a few touchscreens.
+Currently the `meta-bbb/recipes-kernel/linux/linux-stable_4.3.bb` recipe has a number of patches that I've included to add support for *spidev*, *i2c*, *uart4* and a few touchscreens.
 These are all completely optional and you probably want your own patches instead.

 Whatever patches you decide to use when building with *Yocto*, you can use *git* to apply these same patches to the Linux source repository outside of *Yocto*.